Qazeer/artefacts.help/pages/linux/ssh_known_hosts.md

 configuration file.
 Only one hashed hostname may appear on a single line.
 The lines containing an hashed hostname start with `|1|`.

-Even if the hosts information are hashed, the following command can be used to check whether the specified hostname is present in the given known hosts file:
+Even if the hosts information is hashed, the following command can be used to check whether the specified hostname is present in the given known hosts file:

 ```bash